Vintage Desk | Missing Drawers

 Make Repairs on Vintage Desk with Missing Drawers

 On the bottom left drawer, the slide was chewed up.
 I used one of the top slides that I removed to replace the bad one.
-This will allow the drawer to flow much easier.
+This will allow the drawer to flow much more easily.

-The top of the desk was pretty banged up, as well as showing some paint spatters.
+The top of the desk was pretty banged up, and it also showed some paint spatters.
 Using the orbital sander, I made it look a lot better.
 Did you notice the bottom (front) of the desk?

 I used the jigsaw to remove the left and right edges that extend beyond the bottom of the desk.
 Why?
-The kneehole of the desk is fairly small, and I was having a hard time finding a chair that would slide under the desk.
+The kneehole of the desk is relatively small, and I struggled to find a chair that would slide under the desk.

 Time to Paint

 With all the modifications finished, it was time to prep the vintage desk for paint.
-I used HTP Deglosser to clean and remove the shine in order for the project to take paint.
+I used HTP Deglosser to clean and remove the shine so the project could be painted.

 Have you noticed how I’ve been moving the desk around?
 Two small dollies enable me to move this around all by myself.
 If you look closely, you will see a butter tub on top of the desk.
 I used that instead of a tray . . .